 A Day in the Life of a Radiology Resident

-Read about a day in the life of diagnostic radiology resident Dr. Connor Louden to get a sense of what your days might look like during your own diagnostic radiology residency at UVA.
+Read about a day in the life of diagnostic radiology resident Dr. Geoff Miller to get a sense of what your days might look like during your own diagnostic radiology residency at UVA.

 Early Specialization in Interventional Radiology (ESIR)